krm104/AndroidSPAAM/README.md

 ![Verification Square](images/verification_square.png?raw=true)

 10: The calibration results should be saved in the 'Download' folder of the device in the new folder 'SPAAM_Calib'.
 A seperate file for the left and right eye will be created and can be used by other programs to create perspectively correct projections.
 The calibration results are created using a RandomAccess file object writting doubles.
 So be sure to read doubles in your own programs using these files.
-The saved results are 4x4 matrices in row major order that can be used directly in opengl ES program (just remember that OpenGL uses column major ordering).
+The saved results are 4x4 matrices in column major order that can be used directly in opengl ES programs.